WokLibCodeClub/Hangman/step02-choose_word_and_display/STEP2.md

 * read all 400 words from the file into a Python list
 * select a word at random from this list as the mystery word

 Each of these operations needs a single line of Python code.
-Put these lines in the *VARIABLES* block of code.
+Put these lines in the *VARIABLES* block of code after the end of the ```pictures``` list.

 ## Opening the file